nataliakzm/IMG_Resizing_Images_with_Flutter/README.md

-# How to Resize Images in Flutter, published in Img.ly
+# How to Resize Images in Flutter

+You can find the original article on [Img.ly](https://img.ly/blog/)

 ## Getting Started